Cyphexl/placename-insights/docs/doc-final.md

 <img src="https://raw.githubusercontent.com/Cyphexl/placename-insights/master/assets/report.svg?sanitize=true">

+> The report consists of mainly five sections: the initialization step, the elaboration step, the construction step, the deployment step, and the timeline of work repartition.
+The construction step is divided into three subsections, demonstrating the work of machine learning, visualization, and application development, respectively.
+A conclusion is given at the end of the report.

+# O. Background & Introduction

 In the past few decades, the contribution of computers to social productivity mainly lies in its ability to process structural data, such as numerical values, forms, and single colors.
 People can convert real-life data into structural data and store it in a computer.
 This liberates a large number of the simplest repetitive workforce.

 In recent years, *neural networks* have increased the ability of computers to process non-structural data, or semi-structural data, such as music, images, and text paragraphs; This made abstracting and extracting features of large-scale data possible.